Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Results

-In Figs.~\ref{fig: sigma_prime1} and \ref{fig: sigma_prime2} (the latter in the Appendix), we show the histogram of the total uncertainty ($\sigma'$) for each of the parameters.
-In the left panels we compare the histogram of the total uncertainty for the cases: without SKA noise and with SKA noise, whereas in the right panels we compare the total uncertainty for the cases: without SKA noise and with thermal noise.
-Again the total uncertainties are measured in log scale ($\log_{10}$) for all the parameters except for $\alpha$ and $E_{\rm{min}}$.
-Table~\ref{tab:table_median} shows the corresponding median of the total uncertainty ($\sigma'$) for the cases: without SKA noise, with SKA noise and with thermal noise.
-In the theoretical case of no observational limitations ("Without SKA"), the emulation errors still allow the parameters $V_c$ and $\tau$ to be reconstructed with a typical accuracy of 3\%, and $f_*$ to within 8\%.
-The ionizing mean free path ($R_{\rm{mfp}}$) is typically uncertain by a factor of 1.5, and $f_X$ by a factor of 3.1.
-For the linear parameters, the uncertainty is typically $\pm 0.2$ in $\alpha$ and $\pm 0.65$ in $E_{\rm min}$.
+In Figs.~\ref{fig: sigma_prime1} and \ref{fig: sigma_prime2} (the latter in the Appendix), we show the combined histogram of the size of the actual error ($|P_{\rm{true}} - P_{\rm{predicted}}|$) from all 5-folds for each of the parameters.
+In the left panels we compare the histogram of the actual error for the cases: ideal data and mock SKA data, whereas in the right panels we compare the actual error for the cases: ideal data and SKA thermal noise.
+Again the actual errors are measured in $\log_{10}$ for all the parameters except for $\alpha$ and $E_{\rm{min}}$.

+Table~\ref{tab:table_median} shows the corresponding median of the actual error for each fold from the 5-fold cross validation for the cases: ideal dataset, mock SKA dataset and SKA thermal noise.
+We also calculate the mean (of the median) over all the 5-folds for all cases.
+In the theoretical case of no observational limitations ("ideal dataset"), the emulation errors still allow the parameters $V_C$ and $\tau$ to be reconstructed with a typical accuracy of 2.3\% and 0.9\%, respectively, and $f_{\star}$ to within 4.5\%.
+The ionizing mean free path ($R_{\rm{mfp}}$) is typically uncertain by a factor of 1.16, and $f_X$ by a factor of 1.78.
+For the linear parameters, the actual error is typically $\pm 0.19$ in $\alpha$ and $\pm 0.20$~keV in $E_{\rm min}$.